-Financial Fraud and online crime is believed to cost the UK £2 million pounds every day and every year the allegations are increasing.
-Your personal data, even just your name, birthday and address can be used by fraudsters to commit a wide range of frauds and leave you financially out of pocket.
+Financial fraud and online crime is believed to cost the UK £2 million pounds every day and every year the allegations are increasing in number.
+Your personal data, even just your name, birthday and address can be used by fraudsters to commit a range of frauds and leave you out of pocket.

-Thames Valley police hope this fourth edition will increase your awareness of potential scams and avoid any financial loss.
-Please share this information with family and friends and visit www.thamesvalley.police.uk/fraud for further information.
+We hope that this booklet will help you increase your awareness of potential scams and avoid any financial loss.
+Please share this information with your family and friends and visit www.met.police.uk/fraud for further information on guarding yourself against scams.